5/Flux Broker Modules

 After exiting the reactor and before exiting the module thread, the module

-SHALL send an RPC to broker.module-status
+SHALL send an RPC to module.status

 indicating that it intends to